mattermost/mattermost-developer-documentation/site/content/integrate/plugins/plugins-and-integrations/atlassian-tools.md

 weight: -10
 ---

+There are several integrations to connect Atlassian tools in Mattermost.
 Here are some popular options below, including self-hosted on-prem or self-hosted private cloud solutions, and vendor-hosted SaaS solutions.

 ## Jira Plugin

 - Two-way integration between Mattermost and Jira, developed by Mattermost.
 - Send event notifications from your Jira projects to Mattermost channels, with full JQL filtering support.
 - Create and transition Jira issues, and attach Mattermost messages to Jira in the Mattermost user interface.
-- Supports Jira Core and Jira Software products, for Cloud, Server and Data Center platforms.
+- Supports Jira Core and Jira Software products, for Cloud, Server, and Data Center platforms.
 - Source code + docs: https://github.com/mattermost/mattermost-plugin-jira

 ## Jira Atlassian App